material-components/material-components-web/packages/mdc-select/README.md

 ```

 The enhanced select works in a similar way, but uses the `mdc-list-item--selected` class to set the selected item.
 The
 enhanced select also needs the text from the selected element copied to the `mdc-select__selected-text` element.
-The
-enhanced select requires that you set the `width` of the root element (containing the `mdc-select`) element as well as
-setting the width of the `mdc-select__menu` element to match.
-This is best done through the use of another class
-(ex. `demo-width-class`).

 ```html
 <div class="mdc-select demo-width-class">